- last update 31 Oct 2024 -

 I commented on the comics here.

 On series with a very solid first season but that derails from there, American Gods (2017-2021) is awesome, but gets so sidetracked and lost on its writing that I really think it deserved being cancelled.
 The reason I'm posting The Umbrella Academy and not American Gods is because at least the former is going to be finished.
 Sense8 (2015-2018) is not quite superhero, nor comics, but suffered from the same problem.
 Solid first season, but then directors lost sight of the story and indulged themselves so much on endless dance parties and orgies that I also find the cancellation well deserved.
-Doom Patrol (2019-2023) got a very funny first season, but also got lost, with characters stuck and going full retard, repeating the same drama every episode, kinda like The Umbrella Academy, but I don't feel like posting this one.
+Doom Patrol (2019-2023) has a very funny first season, but also got lost, with characters stuck and going full retard, repeating the same drama every episode, kinda like The Umbrella Academy, but I don't feel like posting this one.
 Deadly Class (2019), on the other hand, although silly, was very entertaining, and if anything else, had the greatest soundtrack ever on TV series, and its cancellation sucks.

 • Pretty Good Fantasy Shows •

 Based on George R. R. Martin's novels.
 No series rivals the cultural phenomenon that was Game of Thrones, a brilliant epic drama with dozens of complex characters and a raw and brutal writing that had us for years dying to see the next episode.
-Unfortunately, producers ran out of the book material and delivered such weak writing of their own in the final seasons that all that world wide excitement died out, and today we barely talk about what a great show it was.
+Unfortunately, producers ran out of the book material and delivered such weak writing of their own in the last seasons that all that worldwide excitement died out, and today we barely talk about what a great show it was.

 It had an okay but short lived comic series, also a few games, but I never tried, or felt like trying, any.